 Dr. Jim Heird joined the faculty at Texas A&M University in September, 2009.
 Bringing with him a history of superb academic and industry experience, Dr. Heird is well positioned to lead the Equine Initiative charge.

-Hanna Galloway joined Dr. Heird and the Equine Initiative as the Assistant Program Coordinator in January 2017.
+Hanna Galloway joined Dr. Heird and the Equine Initiative as the Assistant Coordinator in January 2017.
 She began working at the Thomas G. Hildebrand DVM ’56 Equine Complex as an intern while completing her Bachelor of Science degree in Recreation, Park and Tourism Sciences and then joined the staff full time as an administrative assistant for Dr. Heird.
 Hanna’s familiarity with event planning and fundraising makes her an asset to the Equine Initiative.

 Great support and guidance for the Equine Initiative is provided by the leadership in the Colleges of Agriculture & Life Sciences and Veterinary Medicine & Biomedical Sciences.